danielegirardi/lpdid/README.md

 - "lpdid_oneoff_nonabs_example.do" deals with binary, non-absorbing and "one-off" treatments.
 Here "one-off" means that the treatment lasts only for 1 period by construction, although its effects can still be dynamic and persistent.
 Formally, we have D_{it}=1 if unit i experiences an event at time t, and D_{it}=0 in all other periods.
 Examples of this type of "one-off" settings are for example minimum wage increases or hurricanes.

+A fifth example file illustrates the Regression Adjustment LP-DiD estimator with covariates (Dube, Girardi, Jorda' and Taylor 2023, Sec 4.1.1)

+- "lpdid_oneoff_nonabs_example.do" illustrates three alternative ways to implement the Regression Adjustment LP-DiD estimator with covariates in STATA, using the STATA official command 'teffects ra' and two user-written alternatives which improve computation times.

 ***